Trang An Gate at Ninh Binh City

 A corner of Ninh Binh new station

-For many visitors, it is the “jumping off” point for the many splendors of the surrounding areas.
-The excellent, modern railway station was relocated and upgraded from 4 tracks to 11 in 2015.
-As it is on the main Hanoi-Saigon line, there are daily connections to most coastal areas in Vietnam.
-Located on Ngo Gia Tu Street in Nam Binh ward, it is a little way out of the town center but is well serviced with taxis and Grab rides, especially at train arrival times.
+For many it is the “jumping off” point for the many splendors of the surrounding areas.
+To facilitate this the old railway station was relocated and upgraded from 4 tracks to 11 in 2015.
+As it is on the main Hanoi-Saigon line, there are daily connections to many of the regional cities in Vietnam.
+A little way out of the town center on Ngo Gia Tu Street in the Nam Binh ward, it is never the less well serviced with taxis and Grab rides, especially at train arrival times.

 A Modern Town

-Ninh Binh City has been prominent in the various rebellions and wars that have swept over Vietnam for millennium.
+It goes without saying that Ninh Binh City has been prominent in the various rebellions and wars that have swept over Vietnam for millennium.
 Unfortunately, the fighting was often so fierce that many of the historical buildings in the town center were destroyed.
-Tomodenr visitors, it often represents a fairly bland urban center in stark contrast to the many ancient temples, buildings, farms and forests that surround it.
+To new visitors, it often represents a fairly bland urban center, a stark contrast to the many ancient temples, buildings, farms and forests that surround it.

 The scene in a peaceful residential area in Ninh Binh city